spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

     - The custom certificate's Fully Qualified Domain Name (FQDN) must match the hostname or IP address you provide for the airgap support VM.
 Otherwise, the airgap setup process will fail due to a certificate mismatch.

-    - The custom SSL certificates must have the following permissions bits set:
+    - The custom SSL certificates files must have the following permissions bits set:

       - **server.crt**: 644
       - **server.key**: 600